Marathi Christians: History

-In the 18th Century Missionaries reached to the untouchables and poor sections of society, imparting western education and raising awareness of human rights and sharing the gospel, teching the bible inspired many.
+In the 18th Century Missionaries reached to the untouchables and poor sections of society, imparting western education and raising awareness of human rights and sharing the gospel, teaching the bible inspired many.
 Education, healthcare, social reform, and the active efforts of missionaries have played a significant role in the spread of Christianity.
 Around the turn of the 18th century, British Baptist missionary William Carey was instrumental in translating the Bible into the Marathi language.
 Most of the converts were lower-caste Hindus with some upper-caste Hindus and Muslims.